rachanakreddy/internshipProject/README.md

-The Python script traverses over a OneDrive folder, unzips each compressed file, traverses the now unzipped xml file for relevant file and adds it as a row into a master csv data table
+The Python script traverses over a OneDrive folder, unzips each compressed file, parses the now unzipped xml file for relevant information and adds it as a row into a master CSV file.